Online GPU Energy Optimization with Switching-Aware Bandits: Preliminaries

 \subsection{The Aurora Node Architecture}

-A single Aurora node, as shown in Figure~\ref{fig:PVC}, comprises of two Intel Xeon CPU Max Series processors, known as Sapphire Rapids or SPR, equipped with on-package High Bandwidth Memory (HBM), and six Intel Data Center GPU Max Series, also known as Ponte Vecchio or PVC.
+Figure~\ref{fig:PVC} shows that a single Aurora node comprises of two Intel Xeon CPU Max Series processors, known as Sapphire Rapids or SPR, equipped with on-package High Bandwidth Memory (HBM), and six Intel Data Center GPU Max Series, also known as Ponte Vecchio or PVC.
 Each Xeon CPUs have 52 cores, with two hardware threads per core, and are outfitted with 64GB of HBM.
 The PVC is built on the Xe Core architecture.
 Each Xe core is composed of 8 vector and 8 matrix engines, supported by 512 KB of L1 cache.
 They are interconnected using the Intel XeLink interfaces.
 Every node includes 8 HPE Slingshot-11 Network Interface Cards (NICs).
 A group of 16 Xe cores forms a slice, and 4 such slices are combined with a substantial L2 cache and 4 HBM2E memory controllers to create a stack or tile.
+In this work, we use Aurora’s GPUs as a case study, but the framework is generic and can be applied to other GPU architectures.